bpfdeploy-io/docs/docs/intro.md

 ## We're just getting started

 We're focused on building out the primitives needed to make this a reality and because everything we build would not have been possible without open source software we plan to contribute back most of our work.
-Feel free to subscribe to [our newsletter](https://bpfdeploy.io/#/newsletter) for updates or [contact us](https://bpfdeploy.io/contact) for any questions.
+Feel free to reach out to us on [Twitter ](https://twitter.com/bpfdeploy) if you have any questions!